Frequently Asked Questions

 Who pays for sample analysis?

-What are MGX fees?
+What are MGX's service fees?

 Does MGX handle payment and delivery?